-Despite what you may have heard, there is no single “diabetes diet."
-The same healthy foods that are good for you are good for everyone else.
+Good news!
+There is no single “diabetes diet” you have to stick to.
+The same foods that are good for you are good for everyone else.

-With diabetes, though, you have to carefully track how many carbohydrates you get each day.
-Carbs have more impact on blood sugar than fats or protein.
-(Still, most people with diabetes also have to watch how much fat and protein they get, too.)
+With diabetes, though, you do have to track how many carbohydrates you get each day.
+Carbs affect your blood sugar more than fats or protein.
+(Still, most people with diabetes have to watch how much fat and protein they get, too.)

 Make smart food choices to help keep your blood sugar levels in check.
 Ask your doctor, a registered dietitian, or a diabetes educator for advice on exactly what you need.

 Do not skip meals.
 Eat meals and snacks at regular times every day.
-If you're taking a diabetes drug, eat your meals and take your medicine at the same times each day.
+If you take a diabetes drug, eat your meals and take your medicine at the same times each day.

 What Is the TLC Diet for Diabetes?